 - occupational therapy

-- functional electrical stimulation (a procedure to stimulate paralyzed muscles by sending electrical shocks to the muscles)
+- functional electrical stimulation, which is a procedure used to stimulate paralyzed muscles by sending electrical shocks to your muscles

-Even after treatment, paralysis may remain partially or totally.
-The outlook depends on the cause and severity of your loss of muscle function.
-Treatment options are tailored to your particular needs, and may include:
+Your long-term outlook depends on the cause and severity of your loss of muscle function.
+Talk to your doctor to learn more about your condition and outlook.